 I was recently visiting a client in an open office setting.
-She was giving me a tour of their newly designed space and led me to the workstation she reserved for the day.
-It was a standard open office workstation with a decent-sized work surface, large monitor, and a place for her to plug in a laptop and cell phone.
+She gave me a tour of their newly designed space and led me to the workstation she had reserved for the day.
+It was a standard open office workstation with a decent-sized work surface, a large monitor, and a place for her to plug in a laptop and cell phone.
 She then said, “My manager’s workstation is over there.”
-Her manager’s workstation looked exactly the same as hers.
-“What’s the difference between a regular workstation and a manager workstation,” I asked?
+Her manager’s workstation looked precisely the same as hers.
+“What’s the difference between a regular workstation and a manager workstation,” I asked.
 She replied, “Managers have permanent workstations and do not have to reserve them in advance.”
 I thought to myself, “Wow, times have changed.”

 What Happened to the Corner Office?

 In 1973, the Sears Tower was built.
-It was the largest office building of its time and full of corner offices with sweeping views.
+It was the largest office building of its time, a whole of corner offices with sweeping views.
 Forty-five years ago, this was the blueprint that architects followed for enclosed offices.
 During that era, the corner office signified status.
 It was a symbol of success that we aspired to acquire.

-However, the concept of closed private offices has lost a lot of ground over the years.
-In fact, nearly 70% of employees in America are now working in open offices.
-So, without the corner office, are there no longer clear status symbols?
+However, the concept of closed private offices has lost much ground over the years.
+Nearly.
+So, are there no longer clear status symbols without the corner office?

 Status in the Open Office

-You can easily see the new notion of office status in action at many Silicon Valley tech companies, which have transitioned to an open office and a flatter organization structure.
-For instance, Facebook's CEO, Mark Zuckerberg, doesn't even have his own personal office.
+You can easily see the new notion of office status at many Silicon Valley tech companies, which have transitioned to an open office and a flatter organizational structure.
+For instance, Facebook's CEO, Mark Zuckerberg, still needs an office.
 Instead, he works in an open workspace with his employees.
-Inclusivity among all ranks in an organization is the defining characteristic of status in the open office, rather than status being reserved for managers only.
+Inclusivity among all organizational ranks is the defining characteristic of status in the open office rather than status reserved for managers only.

 This quote from Tracy Brower, Director of Human Dynamics and Work at Herman Miller, does a great job of summing up the new notion of status in open offices: